bharath6484/Notes/README.md

 # Notes
-All My Personal Notes will go in here
+All My Personal Notes will go in here Writtern In Obsidian